alicapraz2102/ali/README.md

 # ali
-I'm studying programming at Belisim University and I'm working in c# language for educational purposes.
+I'm studying programming at Gelisim University and I'm working in c# language for educational purposes.